n17r4m/mpyx/README.md

-That said, many operations, such as most calls to a foreign function interface (e.g. most numpy functions) will allow the GIL to be released, so threads *can* improve performance beyond what asynchronous concurrancy can provide (which will only concurrently run tasks which wait on blocking syscalls).
+That said, many operations, such as most calls to a foreign function interface (e.g. most numpy functions) will allow the GIL to be released, so threads *can* improve performance beyond what asynchronous concurrency can provide (which will only concurrently run tasks which wait on blocking syscalls).

 ### Multiprocessing